the-can-of-soup/pm_threads/docs/Reference.md

 A predicate step is a step performed before the execution phase of a frame, meant to execute only the hat block of the stack to check its predicate (true/false condition).
 This is always the first step of an executable hat thread, and is performed immediately after the creation of that thread.

 During a predicate step, the hat block (and its inputs) are executed.
-If its condition is `false`, the thread is immediately completed (and yields).
-If its condition is `true`, the thread only yields, so on its next step it will begin executing the blocks under the hat.
+If the hat's predicate (condition) is `false`, the thread is immediately completed (and yields).
+If its predicate is `true`, the thread only yields, so on its next step it will begin executing the blocks under the hat.
 This next step will be a normal step during the execution phase later in the frame.

 Because predicate steps are performed outside of the execution phase of a frame, most normal sequencer behavior is not present during these.
 Specifically, the [threads array](#threads---arraythread) and [active index](#active-index---number) are irrelevant here.
 Instead, predicate steps are always performed before the first tick of a frame, and therefore before any other threads in the threads array step (except other executable hat threads).